Pathogen Testing

 We were curious about pathogen levels in other streams around Adams County where people like to fish, wade, swim, or otherwise play in the water.
 So in August 2022, thanks to a grant from the South Mountain Partnership, our corps of volunteers sampled stream water at 21 sites on 10 streams around the county and tested them for harmful pathogens.

-We found that, with the exception of four sites, every location we tested was contaminated by E.coli at levels exceeding those recommended by the Pennsylvania Department of Environmental Protection for recreational use.
-You can read our final report here.
+We found that, with the exception of four sites, every location we tested was contaminated by E. coli at levels exceeding those recommended by the Pennsylvania Department of Environmental Protection for recreational use.

 This project was financed in part by a grant from the Community Conservation Partnerships Program, Environmental Stewardship Fund, under the administration of the Department of Conservation and Natural Resources, Bureau of Recreation and Conservation.
 The grant was awarded through the South Mountain Partnership, with management oversight by the Appalachian Trail Conservancy.